 The cash facility lets you hold cash in your ISA.
 This money can be used to invest into funds, to pay charges or can be withdrawn.

 If you don't want to pay your ongoing charges from your ISA, you may be able to re-direct and pay them from your GIA cash facility.
 We'll automatically set up a GIA for you when you buy an Aegon ISA.

 Returns from an ISA are free from any personal liability to income tax and capital gains tax.
 You also don’t have to disclose them on a tax return.

 This information is based on our understanding of current, taxation law and HM Revenue & Customs (HMRC) practice.
 The value of any tax benefits will depend on individual circumstances.
 The favourable tax treatment of ISAs may not be maintained in the future.

 If I change my mind, can I get a refund?

 Yes.
 You have 30 days to cancel opening an ISA starting from the day you receive the documents with your contract details.
 If you cancel within this period, the payment won’t count towards your ISA allowance.
 However, if you cancel after the 30-day period has expired, the payment will count towards your ISA allowance.

-For full information regarding your cancellation rights, please see the Key Features document for the Aegon ISA.
+For full information regarding your cancellation rights, please see the Key Features document.

 How do I switch to a new fund?